X-Warrior361/IPL_Data_Anaysis/README.md

 - Run `pip install -r requirements.txt`
 - Go to `SqlAlchemy Connector` section in `Scrapper.ipynb` and change the `engine` variable according to your local vaiable
 - Run all the cells above the `For Debugging` section

+## Exception Handling
+You might face some exceptions that might have to be dealt with manually or my restarting the web scrapping process.

+- **Human Intervention Error** - It is raised when there is a network issue or when a new name of a cricketer that is the same as the name of another player and there is no nickname for that player.
+If the referred name is a common first name/surname, you might add the players name in the `nickname` dictionary in the following format - x_y : z , where x = first name/surname, y = team's name and z = Full name

+- **Assertion Error** - It is raised when the total score/wickets doesn't equal to the sum of the runs/wickets of all the players in an innings.
+One of the reason might that Byes were given on a No Ball.

+- **StaleElementReferenceException, ElementClickInterceptedException, WebDriverException** - These are caused due to network issues.
+You just have to run the `Main Code` section again.

+## SQL queries to run
+You need to run some sql queries for exceptional cases.

+- update all_matches set all_matches.Non_Striker = 'Kumar Sangakkara' where all_matches.Match_Id = 336003 and all_matches.Non_Striker = 'Check Required'

+- update all_matches set all_matches.Non_Striker = 'Adam Gilchrist' where all_matches.Match_Id = 548328 and all_matches.Non_Striker = 'Check Required'

+- update all_matches set all_matches.Non_Striker = 'Brad Hogg' where all_matches.Match_Id = 980951 and all_matches.Non_Striker = null

+You also need to check for fielders that have `sub ` in their name because they were substitute fielders and you need to change their name manually.